Cyber Security

 Use a secret key for each channel

-Never expose secret key in the front-end layer
+Never expose the secret key in the front-end layer

 Obfuscation of frontend